brolal/EtherAI-Discord-bot/README.md

 ## Acknowledgments
 - This bot utilizes OpenAI's GPT model for generating responses.
 - Thanks to the Ethereum Classic community for inspiration.
 ---

-> Note: This is a sample README for the EtherAI Discord bot project.
-Adjust the content as necessary to match your project's requirements and context.